Teaching Your Kids About Gratitude - Baby Chick

 What are the Long-Term Benefits of Learning Gratitude?

-Feeling positive emotions opens us up to more possibilities and decreases or balances out negative emotions.
+Feeling positive emotions opens us up to more possibilities and helps balance out or mitigate negative emotions.
 When we feel grateful, we are more likely to make good decisions and be open to learning.
 It also helps shape our behaviors if they are aligned with gratitude.
 Showing kindness and compassion can create stronger relationships with those around us.
 Our actions help create loving bonds, trust, and positive connections.

-There is mounting research that tells us just how important gratitude is to our kids’ mental wellness.
-In 2019, The Journal of Happiness published a study linking gratitude to happiness in children younger than 5.1 What this means is if we can create a “gratitude attitude” in our little people, it could help them be happier as they grow up.
+There is mounting research that indicates the importance of gratitude to our children’s mental well-being.
+In 2019, The Journal of Happiness published a study linking gratitude to happiness in children younger than 5.1 What this means is that if we can create a “gratitude attitude” in our little people, it could help them be happier as they grow up.
 A 2008 study found that children who demonstrate gratitude feel happier, are more optimistic about life, and are more satisfied with their school, family, friends, and themselves.2

-In 2011, a study highlighted that children who grow up to be grateful teens are better at using their strengths to build up and improve their communities, are more satisfied with their lives, are better engaged in school with better grades, and are less depressed than teens who aren’t grateful.3
+In 2011, a study highlighted that children who grow up to be grateful teens are better at utilizing their strengths to build and improve their communities, are more satisfied with their lives, are more engaged in school with better grades, and are less depressed than their peers who aren’t grateful.3

 How to Teach Children Gratitude